Top.Mail.Ru

 The technique is the same across all our jewelry — from the classical rings of CODEX to the sharp amulets of Thorn.
 What changes is the complexity of the model and what finishing operations the piece requires.

-Where did Bali silver come from — the Celuk tradition
+Where did Bali silver come from — the Bali tradition

-Originally the silversmiths of Celuk worked for Bali's royal courts and temples — making ceremonial keris handles, ritual ornaments, offering vessels.
+Originally the silversmiths of our Bali workshop worked for Bali's royal courts and temples — making ceremonial keris handles, ritual ornaments, offering vessels.
 As Bali opened to international trade in the 20th century, the workshops adapted: the same hand-tools and bench skills now go into wedding bands for European couples, sculptural pendants for fashion buyers in Tokyo or Berlin, and contemporary lines for brands like STRUGA.

 The village is worth visiting for anyone curious about how silver jewelry actually comes into being — open workshop doors, the flame of the torch, the bench, the casting mould.
-For the full story see the Celuk village guide.
+For the full story see the our Bali workshop guide.

 Why is Bali known for silver?